The API provides a few features to ease API testing. These features are described below.

-We provides test numbers that should be used in conjunction with the test currency.
+The API provides test numbers that should be used in conjunction with the test currency.
 The following numbers are treated in special ways when used with the BXC currency:

 - +80000000001 - When you add a contact with this number, the contact will always fail the mobile money registration checks, and therefore payments sent to this number will always fail.

 - +800XXXXXXXX - All other numbers in the format +800XXXXXXXX will pass the name checks only if the contact name is “John Doe”.
 So, set the name to “John Doe” to test the effect of a successful name check, or set it to something else to test the effect of a failed name check.